rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ```

-The above command will give us the response that we want: "you have changed the
+The above command gives us the response that we want: "you have changed the
-'modified' variable".
-There is a big caveat here.
-We implicitly
+'modified' variable", so we can conclude that `modified` was indeed adjacent in
+memory to `buffer` and thus overwritten by the large input.
+However, there are
-assumed that the 'buffer' and 'modified' variables are adjacent to each other
+some important caveats here.
+First, we assumed that the 'buffer' and 'modified'
-in memory.
-Not only that, we assumed that the 'modified' variable is at a
+variables were adjacent to each other in memory because they are both local
+variables in the same function.
+Second, this input only worked because
+`modified` was stored at a higher address in memory than `buffer`.
+Neither of
+these conditions are intrinsic to the C language, instead they arose because of
+decisions made by the compiler.
+For instance,  our overflow input would not
-higher address than 'buffer'.
-Our overflow wouldn't have given us the desired
-results if the compiler swapped them in memory.
+have given us the desired results if the compiler swapped the order of buffer
+and modified in memory.
+To summarize visually:

 Our assumption about the memory layout.
 ```